Géza von Radványi: Biography

 Born Géza Grosschmid, he took the name Radványi from his paternal grandmother.
 His brother was the writer Sándor Márai.
 Géza von Radványi made his debut in journalism before moving to cinema in 1941.
 He aimed to create a popular cinema in the 1950s and 1960s that would rival Hollywood studios, due to European coproductions.

 He began at the end of the 1940s, with Somewhere in Europe and Women Without Names, neorealist dramas with no concession to the ravages of war and the postwar period.
 During the 1950s, Radványi changed his style: L'Étrange Désir de monsieur Bard, with Michel Simon and Geneviève Page (1953), and, above all, the success of his remake of Mädchen in Uniform with Lilli Palmer and the young rising star Romy Schneider (1958).
-He also made in the same decade Douze heures d'horloge, a thriller based on a script by Boileau and Narcejac, with Lino Ventura and Laurent Terzieff, as well as a slapstick comedy, An Angel on Wheels with Romy Schneider and Henri Vidal (1959).
+He also made in the same decade Twelve Hours By the Clock, a thriller based on a script by Boileau and Narcejac, with Lino Ventura and Laurent Terzieff, as well as a slapstick comedy, An Angel on Wheels with Romy Schneider and Henri Vidal (1959).

-During the 1960s, he became both more ambitious and more bankable, making 70 mm coproductions like Uncle Tom's Cabin with Mylène Demongeot and Herbert Lom (1965), and Der Kongreß amüsiert sich with Lilli Palmer, Curd Jürgens, Paul Meurisse and Françoise Arnoul (1966), both of which were rather unsuccessful.
+During the 1960s, he became both more ambitious and more bankable, making 70 mm coproductions like Uncle Tom's Cabin with Mylène Demongeot and Herbert Lom (1965), and Congress of Love with Lilli Palmer, Curd Jürgens, Paul Meurisse and Françoise Arnoul (1966), both of which were rather unsuccessful.

 The tomb of Géza von Radványi in Budapest.

 In contrast, he surprisingly wrote the script for the successful film produced by Louis de Funès, L'homme orchestre, directed by Serge Korber (1970).
 His 1961 film Das Riesenrad was entered into the 2nd Moscow International Film Festival.
 His 1965 film Uncle Tom's Cabin was entered into the 4th Moscow International Film Festival.

 Géza von Radványi ended his career with a modest production made in his home country, Circus Maximus (1980).